Living Cost Tips for Indonesian Students in Japan

 Japan is one of the most popular academic destinations for students in various Asian regions, including Indonesia.
-While the living cost in Japan is quite expensive, students can still find ways to save money by using various facilities and understanding the basic living costs.
+While the living costs in Japan are quite expensive, students can still find ways to save money by using various facilities and understanding the basic living costs.

 In addition, Indonesian students in Japan can use a money transfer service that sends cash quickly, without excessive fees.
 Transfez can be the solution to support money management in Japan.